calum/alexa-drag-race-skill/README.md

 `JSHint` is the chosen linter and `mocha` the chosen testing framework.
 `npm test` will run the linter and then the tests together.
 `npm run lint` will run just the linter - for when you want to quickly check a file for typos.

+See the testing [README]('test/README.md') file in `test/` for a more detailed explanation on the testing.

 ## Contribute
 Check out the [issues](https://github.com/calum/alexa-drag-race-skill/issues) page to see what needs to be done.
 Pull requests are welcome.